inno-se-toolkit/se-toolkit-all-labs/README.md

 The extension length equals the number of excused days, counted starting from the lab day.
 For example, if you have a legal excuse from Thursday to Tuesday and your lab is on Saturday, you get an extension of four days (Saturday to Tuesday).

-Legal excuse information is collected from the Dean's Office (DoE) when finalizing the course.
+Legal excuse information is collected from DoE when finalizing the course.

 ### P.4.4 Recommendations for Students